N1 (rocket): Lunar N1 development starts

 Personal issues between the two played a role, with Korolev holding Glushko responsible for his incarceration at the Kolyma Gulag in the 1930s and Glushko considering Korolev to be cavalier and autocratic towards things outside his competence.
 The difference of opinions led to a falling out between Korolev and Glushko.
 In 1962, a committee was appointed to resolve the dispute and agreed with Korolev.
 Glushko refused outright to work on LOX/kerosene engines, and with Korolev in general.
 Korolev eventually gave up and decided to enlist the help of Nikolai Kuznetsov, the OKB-276 jet engine designer, while Glushko teamed up with other rocket designers to build the very successful Proton, Zenit, and later Energia rockets.

 Kuznetsov, who had limited experience in rocket design, responded with the NK-15, a fairly small engine that would be delivered in several versions tuned to different altitudes.
-To achieve the required amount of thrust, it was proposed that 30 NK-15s would be used in a clustered configuration.
-An outer ring of 24 engines and an inner ring of six engines would be separated by an air gap, with airflow supplied via inlets near the top of the booster.
+To achieve the required amount of thrust, it was proposed that 24 NK-15s would be used in a clustered ring configuration.
+The ring of 24 engines would be separated from the oxidizer tank by an air gap, suspended via struts similar to those on the hot staging rings, with airflow supplied via the gaps in the struts.
 The air would be mixed with the exhaust in order to provide some degree of thrust augmentation, as well as engine cooling.
+Later, a ring of 6 inner engines were added, along with the thrust augmentation was dropped.
 The arrangement of 30 rocket engine nozzles on the N1's first stage could have been an attempt at creating a crude version of a toroidal aerospike engine system; more conventional aerospike engines were also studied.